Hear how our TeamUp Coaching Program can help your organisation improve productivity, reduce people turnover and increase employee wellbeing.

 Coaching tailored for Non-Profit Organisations

-At TeamUp we understand the specific challenges of individuals and teams working in the non-profit sector.
-While work in non-profits is often values-driven, tight budgets, dispersed teams and the sheer urgency of the task often lead to levels of stress which compromise performance and well-being.
+Work in non-profits is often values-driven.
+However, tight budgets, dispersed teams and the sheer urgency of the task frequently lead to levels of stress which compromise performance and well-being.
+Recent research on the effects of stress in NGOs reveals disturbing rates of anxiety, depression, PTSD, overwork and burnout.
+For example:

-Using mindfulness principles and based on the latest neuroscience, our coaching program teaches powerful stress-reduction techniques for individual well-being and enhances collaboration within teams for organisational effectiveness.
+Using mindfulness principles and based on the latest neuroscience, the TeamUp Coaching Program shifts the underlying patterns, beliefs and behaviours that feed stress.
+It also teaches powerful tools that promote well-being and enhance team collaboration for organisational effectiveness.

 We focus on the following three key areas: